luckyseven/avatars/README.md

   //...
    ```

-Here's a list of other parameters that allow you to change the appearance of your avatars:
+Here's a list of other parameters which allows you to change the appearance of your avatars:

 Parameter			| Type				| Default		| Description
 ---						| ---					| ---				| ---